-Recurrent neural networks (RNNs) have been increasingly adopted for a variety of tasks involving time-varying data, among them, sentiment analysis, machine translation, and image captioning.
-Despite the impressive performance on these tasks, RNNs are also well known to be black box models, which makes explaining or interpreting the knowledge they have acquired difficult or almost impossible.
-This black box nature is largely due to the fact that RNNs, like any other neural architecture (e.g., convolutional neural networks), although designed to capture structural information from the data (Du, Zhang, Wu, Moura, & Kar, 2017), store learned knowledge in their weights, and it is difficult to inspect, analyze, and verify (Omlin & Giles, 2000).
+Recurrent neural networks (RNNs) have been increasingly adopted for a variety of tasks involving time-varying data, e.g. sentiment analysis, machine translation, image captioning, etc. Despite the impressive performance on these tasks, RNNs are also well-known to be "black-box" models, which makes explaining/interpreting the knowledge acquired by these models difficult or near-impossible.
+This black-box nature is largely due to the fact that RNNs, much as any neural architecture, e.g. convolutional neural networks, although designed to capture structural information from the data (Du et al., 2017), store learned knowledge in their weights, which is difficult to inspect, analyze, and verify (Omlin & Giles, 2000).

-Given RNN's rising popularity in processing time-varying data, we investigate whether and how we might extract knowledge in symbolic form from RNN models that have been trained on symbolic data-in this case, a collection of regular grammars.
-Surprisingly, this is an old problem treated by Minsky (1967).
+Given RNN's rising popularity in processing time-varying data, we investigate whether and how we might extract knowledge in symbolic form from RNN models that have been trained on symbolic data, in this case a collection of regular grammars.
+Surprisingly, this is an old problem treated by Minsky in the chapter titled "Neural Networks.
+Automata Made up of Parts" in his text "Computation, Finite and Infinite Machines" (Minsky, 1967).
 If the information processing procedure of the RNN can be treated as representing knowledge in symbolic form, where a set of rules that govern transitions between symbolic representations are learned, then we can begin to view the RNN as an automated reasoning process that can be easier to understand.
-Indeed, prior work (Borges, d'Avila Garcez, & Lamb, 2011) has proposed to extract symbolic knowledge from nonlinear autoregressive models with an exogenous (NARX) recurrent model (Lin, Horne, Tiño, & Giles, 1996).
+Indeed, prior work (Borges et al., 2011) has proposed to extract symbolic knowledge from a nonlinear autoregressive models with exogenous (NARX) recurrent model (Lin et al., 1996).
 For sentiment analysis tasks, recent work (Murdoch & Szlam, 2017) has demonstrated that an RNN is capable of identifying consistently important patterns of words.
-These words can be viewed as symbolic knowledge, and the patterns of these words represent the rules for determining the sentiment.
-In other work (Dhingra, Yang, Cohen, & Salakhutdinov, 2017), information about long-term dependencies is also represented in the form of symbolic knowledge to improve the ability of RNNs to handle long-term text data.
-Also, prior work (Giles et al., 1992; Watrous & Kuhn, 1992; Omlin & Giles, 1996b; Casey, 1996; Jacobsson, 2005) has shown that it is possible to extract deterministic finite automata (DFA) from RNN models trained to perform grammatical inference and that grammatical rules can be stably encoded and represented in second-order RNNs (Omlin & Giles, 1996a).
-In these studies, the vector space of an RNN's hidden layer is first partitioned into finite parts, each treated as the state, of a certain DFA.
-Then transition rules between these states are extracted.
-This letter follows the paradigm of DFA extraction laid out in previous research.
+These words can be viewed as symbolic knowledge and the patterns of these words represents the rules for determining the sentiment.
+In other work (Dhingra et al., 2017), information about long-term dependencies are also represented in the form of symbolic knowledge to improve the ability of RNNs to handle long-term text data.
+Also, prior work (Giles et al., 1992; Watrous & Kuhn, 1992; Omlin & Giles, 1996c; Casey, 1996;

+Jacobsson, 2005) has shown that it is possible to extract deterministic finite automata (DFA) from RNN models trained to perform grammatical inference and that grammatical rules can be stably encoded and represented in second order RNNs (Omlin & Giles, 1996a,b).
+In these studies, the vector space of an RNN's hidden layer is first partitioned into finite parts, each treated as the states of a certain DFA.
+Then, transitions rules between these states are extracted.
+This paper follows the paradigm of DFA extraction laid out in previous research.

 While it has been shown that it is possible to extract DFA from RNNs, it has been argued (Kolen, 1994) that DFA extraction is sensitive to the initial conditions of the hidden layer of RNN.
 In other words, by viewing an RNN as a nonlinear dynamical system, the value of its hidden layer may exhibit exponential divergence for nearby initial state vectors.
 As a result, any attempts at partitioning the hidden space may result in forcing the extracted state to split into multiple trajectories independent of the future input sequence.
-This results in an extracted rule that appears as a nondeterministic state transition, even though the underlying dynamical system is completely deterministic (Kolen, 1994).
-In this letter, we greatly expand on previous work in rule extraction from second-order RNNs (Giles et al., 1992) by studying DFA extraction through comprehensive experiments.
-The main questions that we hope to answer are:
+This results in an extracted rule that appears as a nondeterministic state transition, even though underlying dynamical system is completely deterministic (Kolen, 1994).

+In this paper, we greatly expand upon previous work in rule extraction from secondorder RNNs (Giles et al., 1992) by studying DFA extraction through comprehensive experiments.
+The main questions that we hope to ask are: